Graphic Design (PAGD)

 You’ll also graduate with a professional-grade portfolio that will be invaluable as you meet with potential employers and/or freelance clients.

-Check out the 2018 graduate exhibition & charity fundraiser, “Hearts of Oak” to see what you’ll get up to as a student in Cambrian’s Graphic Design program.
+Check out the 2020 graduate exhibition, The Hats We Wear to see what you’ll get up to as a student in Cambrian’s Graphic Design program.

 3 years – 6 semesters

-Multiple opportunities for paid design-related work through our close relationship with Cambrian's Applied Research division
+Multiple opportunities for paid design-related work through our close relationship with Cambrian's Research and Development

-Annual field trip to attend the DesignThinkers Conference in Toronto to see world-class industry professionals present on topics related to the design field
+Annual three-day field trip to attend the DesignThinkers Conference in Toronto and a comprehensive Studio Tour

-Students are automatically registered as student members of the Registered Graphic Designers of Ontario (RGD Ontario) and can participate in professional seminars, studio tours, and events organized by the association’s Sudbury chapter
+Students are automatically registered as student members of the Registered Graphic Designers of Ontario (RGD Ontario) and can participate in professional seminars, studio tours, and networking events

-Access to a variety of classrooms and labs along with the latest technology and software, including:
+Access to a variety of classrooms and labs along with the industry standard technology and software, including:

 Multiple iMac studios featuring 27” iMac computers, running Mac OSX and Adobe Creative Cloud, and an extensive Font Library